 Oak firewood burns clean while producing lots of heat and little to no black smoke.
 Black smoke is the result of an incomplete combustion process.
 If your firewood doesn’t burn completely, it will release unburned matter in the form of black smoke.
 Softwood trees, unfortunately, have an inefficient combustion process.
 They have a higher resin and sap content as well as moisture content, both of which inhibits the combustion process.
 Oak trees, however, contain low levels of resin and sap as well as moisture.
 Therefore, oak firewood has a more complete combustion process that manifests in the form of greater heat and less black smoke.
 If you’re tired of building fires, only to get smoked out by a cloud of thick black smoke, you should consider using a hardwood variety of firewood like oak.

-Experience the difference kiln dried firewood makes in your fires visiting our firewood for sale today.
+Experience the difference kiln dried firewood makes by trying our premium firewood today.
 Cutting Edge Firewood is the Southeast’s premier vendor of high-quality kiln-dried firewood.
 We offer a variety of the industry’s finest firewood, including oak as well as other hardwoods.